sgilda/maven-qstools-plugin/README.md

 Using a custom stacks.yaml definition
 -------------------------------------

+[Stacks](https://github.com/jboss-jdf/jdf-stack) is used to check the BOM versions used on you project.

 If you need to use a custom Stacks.yaml definition you can overwrite the stacks url adding the property `qstools.stacks.url` to the command line: